fraenkel-lab/OmicsIntegrator/README.md

 ### Chromatin Data

-Many BED-formatted and FASTA-formatted files are included in the examples/ directory.
+Many BED-formatted (`bedfile`) and FASTA-formatted (`fastafile`) files are included in the examples/ directory.
+To use your own epigenetic data, upload the BED-file to http://usegalaxy.org and select
-To use your own epigenetic data, upload the BED-file to http://usegalaxy.org and select 'Fetch Genomic DNA' from the left menu to click on 'Extract Genomic DNA'.
+'Fetch Genomic DNA' from the left menu to click on 'Extract Genomic DNA'.
 This will produce a FASTA-formatted file that will work with garnet.
-We have provided gene and xref annotations for both hg19 and mm9 - these files can be downloaded from http://genome.ucsc.edu/cgi-bin/hgTables if needed.
+We have provided gene (`genefile`) and xref (`xreffile`)  annotations for both hg19 and mm9 - these files can be downloaded from http://genome.ucsc.edu/cgi-bin/hgTables if needed.
 The `windowsize` parameter determines the maximum distance from a transcription start site to consider an epigenetic event associated.
 2kb is a very conservative metric.

 ### motifData